-Prior to recommending that an incumbent non-employee director be nominated for reelection to the board, the committee reviews the experiences, skills and qualifications of the directors to assess the continuing relevance of the directors' experiences, skills and qualifications to those considered necessary or desirable for the board at that time.
-Board members may not serve on more than four boards of public companies (including service on the Company's board).
+Prior to recommending the nomination of an incumbent nonemployee director for reelection, the committee reviews the experiences, skills, and qualifications of the director to assess the continuing relevance of his or her experiences, skills, and qualifications to those considered necessary or desirable for the Board at that time.

-To be nominated, a new or incumbent candidate must provide an irrevocable conditional resignation that will be effective upon (i) the director's failure to receive the required majority vote at an annual meeting at which the nominee faces reelection and (ii) the board's acceptance of such resignation.
-In addition, no director, after having attained the age of 75 years, may be nominated for re-election or reappointment to the board.
+To be nominated, a new or incumbent candidate must provide an irrevocable conditional resignation that will be effective upon (1) the director's failure to receive the required majority vote at an annual meeting at which the nominee faces re-election and (2) the Board's acceptance of such resignation.
+In addition, no director, after having attained the age of 75 years, may be nominated for re-election or reappointment to the Board.

 Nomination procedure.
-The nominating and governance committee identifies, screens, evaluates and recommends qualified candidates for appointment or election to the board based on the board's needs and desires at that time as developed through their self-evaluation process.
-The committee considers recommendations from a variety of sources, including search firms, board members, executive officers and stockholders.
-Nominations for election by the stockholders are made by the independent members of the board.
-See "Voting Proposals - Proposal No. 1: Election of Existing Directors - 2016 Nominees for Director" and "Voting Proposals - Proposal No. 2: Election of Additional Directors - 2016 Nominees for Director" below for additional information regarding the 2016 candidates for election to the board.
+The nominating and governance committee identifies, screens, evaluates, and recommends qualified candidates for appointment or election to the Board.
+The committee considers recommendations from a variety of sources, including search firms, Board members, executive officers, and stockholders.
+Nominations for election by the stockholders are made by the independent members of the Board.
+See "Voting Proposals - Proposal No. 1: Election of Directors - 2017 Nominees for Director" below for additional information regarding the 2017 candidates for election to the Board.